Undergraduate

 Students who graduate from our program in anthropology will have achieved: 1) Basic familiarity with each of the four subfields of our discipline: archaeology, cultural anthropology, linguistic anthropology, and physical or biological anthropology.
 2) Extended familiarity with one or more of these subfields in terms of knowledge of content, e.g. area ethnology in Latin America and/or the Caribbean; topical knowledge such as substance use and abuse, gender, food, primate behavior, art, ritual, museums and collections, material culture, and/or world languages; and methodological skills involving field research in one or more of the subfields.
 3) The ability to articulate the anthropological view of the human condition in terms of an operational definition of culture and a holistic perspective on how humans behave.
 4) Sufficient skill in research to be able to produce a research paper based on original anthropological investigation.

-Contact: Dr. Traci Ardren, Undergraduate Director
+Contact: Dr. Traci Ardren, Director of Undergraduate Studies

 E: anthropology@miami.edu | T: 305.284.49.12